Unity-Technologies/ml-agents/docs/Mujoco-Unity.md

     * +leg phase bonus (for height of knees)
     * +0.01 times body direction alignment with goal direction.
     * -0.01 times head velocity difference from body velocity.
+* Agent Terminate Function:
+  * TerminateOnNonFootHitTerrain - Agent terminates when a body part other than foot collides with the terrain.
 * Brains: One brain with the following observation/action space.
     * Vector Observation space: (Continuous) 74 (Simple Humanoid), 88 (Complex Humanoid) variables
     * Vector Action space: (Continuous) Size of 17 (Simple Humanoid), 21 (Complex Humanoid) corresponding to target rotations applicable to the joints.